We knew it wasn't just us...

 But why is it our boobs double in size and feel like they've been kicked repeatedly?
 Well, it's all because of a little thing called progesterone.
 Progesterone is a hormone emitted by the female reproductive system that's main function is to regulate the condition of the inner lining of the uterus.
 Roughly speaking, progesterone peaks on the twenty-first day of your cycle.
 Progesterone can cause the ducts in your breasts to expand which leads to what we know as period boobs.
 Just when we taught we couldn't hate this hormone anymore, it also retains water in your body so that's why you might feel a little heavier on your period.

 What's frustrating about this rude period symptom is how unpredictable it can be.
 Sometimes your boobs swell weeks before your due and sometimes they stay swollen long after your period has finished.
-This is because progesterone is a hormone and hormones tend to have a mind of their own.
+This is because progesterone is a hormone and if we learnt anything in Biology class hormones tend to have a mind of their own.

 Remember ladies, just like our big, swollen period boobs squished into an uncomfortable bra, we're all in this together.